singhm2207/ds_ai_batch2_project/README.md

 ### Steps for Cloners Using Docker

-Here’s a more streamlined process for cloning the repo and running the Docker containers:
+Here’s streamlined process for cloning the repo and running the Docker containers:

 ### 1. **Clone the repository:**